-As Superintendent of Kenton County Schools, it's my honor to welcome everyone back for another great year of teaching and learning.
-We trust everyone had a wonderful summer break and is ready for an exciting 20-21 2021-22 school year.
-We would like to welcome all new students and staff to TEAM KENTON.
-Thank you for choosing to join our team.
+As superintendent of the Kenton County School System, it is my honor to welcome everyone back for another great year of teaching and learning.
+We trust that everyone is excited about the 2022-2023 school year, and we would like to welcome all of our new students and new staff.
+Thank you for choosing to join TEAM KENTON!